Managing Python Packages

 # ^ Triggers installation

-To support type annotations, avoid the issue with from __future__ import annotations
+To support type annotations, avoid the issue with from __future__ import annotations.

 from __future__ import annotations